Learn to use Visual Studio, Visual Studio Online, Application Insights and Team

 Then we can go back to our tracepoints and add a condition.
 To do this we hover over the tracepoint to bring up the tracepoint’s toolbar and click the “Settings…” icon.

-You can also right-click on the tracepoint to bring up the context menu and click “Settings…” or use the keyboard shortcut Alt+F9, C
+You can also right-click on the tracepoint to bring up the context menu and click “Conditions…” or use the keyboard shortcut Alt+F9, C

 Create the same condition for both tracepoints.
 Now when you continue the execution, you can see the output just for that object in the Output window.